-The short lute-like tone is typical of the period.
+Gothic Harp: These harps are found in numerous iconographic sources around 1500.
+This model is built closely after the “Nuremberg” type.
+The slim body is hollowed out of one piece of maple or cherry wood.
 By adjusting the bray-pins the Gothic harp obtains a characteristic timbre.
 On the diatonic instrument the semitones can be reached by appropriate tuning or by "squeezing" the string with the thumb nail.

 26 gut strings.
 Hight 110 cm; weight 2,5 kg.

 Various tunings and pitches, 415, 440, 466 Hz